-Program Distinctions
+Nutrition Science Program Distinctions

-- Many of our students receive national awards for their research, including the Emerging Leader in Nutrition Science and Obesity Research Interest Section Award in the American Society of Nutrition Poster Competition; Society for Nutrition Education and Behavior Foundation Scholarship; and Lloyd International Honors Student Excellence.
+- The Emerging Leader in Nutrition Science and Obesity Research Interest Section Award in the American Society of Nutrition Poster Competition

-The Student Experience
+Nutrition Science Student Experience

-- Eligible students can conduct disciplinary honors projects.
+- Conducting disciplinary honors projects.

 Potential career paths and opportunities include:

-- Academic and biomedical institutions;
+- Academic and biomedical institutions

-- Food, agricultural, pharmaceutical, and biotechnology industries;
+- Food, agricultural, pharmaceutical, and biotechnology industries

-- Government agencies;
+- Government agencies

-- Private health-related organizations;
+- Private health-related organizations

 - Positions ranging from research and development to sales and consulting.